 Not only the abdominal wall from the xiphoid to the pubis, but the skin over the perineum, groin, and especially the anal region are prepared since the instrument will be introduced through the anus.

 A long midline incision is made starting just above the symphysis and extending to the umbilicus and around it on the left side to provide easy access to the splenic flexure (Figure 1).
-The liver is palpated for possible ...
+The liver is palpated for possible metastasis, and the location and mobility of the ...